Wyoming Antelope Hunting

 Our permitted areas are on the BLM lands in the high plains of our area, which include regions 86, 87, 88, 89, & 90.

 Pronghorn hunting in Wyoming

 Wyoming Antelope hunts can be combined with other species, depending on your dates and willingness to be flexible.
 Since our pronghorn are in different areas from other game we hunt, logistics for this option are more demanding.

 Typically our antelope hunts are day hunts.
-Our hunters find lodging in the area and our guides will pick you up in the mornings, supplied with food and beverages for the day.
+Our hunters find lodging in the area and our guides will meet you in the mornings, supplied with food and beverages for the day.

 It is typical to see many bucks as we spend the day traveling by vehicle to prime areas.
-We can generally go to several areas to search for your prize or the animal of your choosing.
+We can generally go to several public areas to search for your prize or the animal of your choosing.
 For an additional fee, we can utilize a ranch where we have exclusive hunting privileges, and is home to resident pronghorn, as well as, being in the migration corridor.

 For license application information you must go to the Wyoming Game & Fish Department website.

 Antelope applications must be in by May 31.